-Based on the survey results, PSS decided to develop a three-year family life education program designed to raise young people's awareness
+Based on the survey results, PSS decided to develop a three-year family life education program designed to raise young people's awareness and knowledge of the physical, emotional, and social changes that take place during adolescence.

-The workshop curriculum, which was designed with the help of educators, psychologists, counselors, and doctors, was divided into three age and awareness Levels: Level 1 for 12- to 14-year-olds; Level 2 for 15- to 17-year-olds and Level 3 for 18- to 20-year-olds.
+The workshop curriculum, which was designed with the help of educators, psychologists, counselors, and doctors, was divided into three age and awareness Level: Level 1 for 12- to 14-year-olds; Level 2 for 15- to 17-year-olds and Level 3 for 18- to 20-year-olds.